mihailthebuilder/crypto-research/README.md

 ![correlation matrix](btc-corr.png)

-The results show a somewhat higher correlation between Bitcoin and equities compared to the ARK paper.
+The results show a somewhat higher correlation between Bitcoin and equities compared to the ARK paper (0.44 vs 0.26).
 But it's still sufficiently small to allow for potential diversification benefits.
-The Bitcoin/bonds correlation paints a similar story.
+The Bitcoin/bonds correlation paints a similar story (0.11 vs -0.14).

 ### Replicating the research